Strobesstrobes

 TL;DR

 • ✓No single tool covers an API pentest.
-You assemble a kit by phase: discovery, interception, fuzzing, auth attacks, and GraphQL.
+You assemble a kit by phase: discovery, interception, fuzzing, token attacks, and GraphQL.

 • ✓Burp Suite is the hub.
-Postman, ffuf, Kiterunner, mitmproxy, Schemathesis, and jwt_tool fill the gaps around it.
+Kiterunner, mitmproxy, Schemathesis, jwt_tool, hashcat, and the GraphQL trio fill the gaps around it.

-• ✓Most of the essential tools are open source.
-The main paid option is Burp Suite Professional.
+• ✓Almost the entire essential kit is open source.
+The one commercial anchor most teams buy is Burp Suite Professional.

-This guide names the tools we actually reach for, what each is best at, and which are free.
+This guide names the tools we actually reach for, shows the real output each one produces, and is honest about where every one stops and a human has to take over.
 It is organized so you can map a tool to every phase of an API pentest checklist rather than collecting tools you never run.

 What tools do you use for API discovery?

-For discovery you want tools that enumerate endpoints, versions, and parameters from both specs and brute force.
-The goal is a complete inventory before you test a single payload, since missed endpoints (and old versions) are where breaches hide.
+For discovery you want tools that enumerate endpoints, versions, and parameters from both specs and brute force, because missed endpoints (and old versions) are where breaches hide.
+The goal is a complete inventory before you send a single payload.

 What is the best proxy for intercepting API traffic?